sonic-net/SONiC/doc/sflow/sflow_hld.md

 collector_name                        = 1*16VCHAR
 ```

-A new SFLOW_CONFIG table would be added.
+A new SFLOW table would be added.
 ```
-; Defines schema for SFLOW_CONFIG table which holds global configurations key                                   = SFLOW_CONFIG:Config
+; Defines schema for SFLOW table which holds global configurations key                                   = SFLOW:Config
 ; field                               = value
 sampling_rate       = 1*5DIGIT      ; 1 / (sflow sampling rate as a percentage of bandwidth)
 ```

 #### AppDB & Schema

-A new TRAP_GENETLINK table entry would be added:
+A new SFLOW_GENETLINK_TABLE table entry would be added:

 ```
-; Defines schema for TRAP_GENETLINK table which maps trap types that need to be punted to a genetlink channel key                                   = TRAP_GENETLINK:trap_id             ; TRAP ID ; field                               = value genetlink_name                        = 1*16VCHAR                          ; name of the genetlink family genetlink_group                       = 1*4DIGIT                           ; genetlink multicast group id
+; Defines schema for SFLOW_GENETLINK_TABLE table which maps trap types that need to be punted to a genetlink channel key                                   = SFLOW_GENETLINK_TABLE:trap_id             ; TRAP ID ; field                               = value genetlink_name                        = 1*16VCHAR                          ; name of the genetlink family genetlink_group                       = 1*4DIGIT                           ; genetlink multicast group id